dylanpiera/Mafia-Quickplay-DiscordBot/README.md

 For a list of commands type `!help`.

 ## How to add to your own server
 This bot is still being tested.
-It is not yet publicallty available.
+It is not yet publicly available.
 If you would like to add this bot to your server, contact me.

 ## Testers